 Your recordings and your custom chords are stored as buttons which can be dragged around to shift position.
 You can save all your buttons as a text file to your hard drive and then load this file later.
 Each button can be renamed and configured to be triggered by any key from the computer keyboard.
 You can program your computer keyboard so that each key plays a custom chord or a playback recording and then save the layout for later.

 You can generate a link that encodes all the chords from your buttons.
 For example, this link encodes all the possible three-note C major chords between C3 and C5: https://www.apronus.com/music/flashpiano.htm?c=48-52-55_48-52-67_48-55-64_48-64-67_52-55-60_52-55-72_52-60-67_52-67-72_55-60-64_55-64-72_60-64-67_64-67-72 The online piano will be able to play all these chords after an appropriate button is clicked.

 This is an online piano in the sense that it needs a live Internet connection to work.
 But there is an offline version available as a single HTML file that you can open in your browser without being connected to the Internet.
 Contact me directly if you are interested.

 You can load this online piano from the link https://www.apronus.com/music/flashpiano.htm?solfege=1.

 You might also be interested in my virtual guitar that plays all the major chords, minor chords, and dominant sevenths chords.
 In fact, it can play any chords at all.
 But more importantly, the notes on the fretboard are visualized on a separate virtual piano keyboard which serves to explain how the guitar works to those who already understand the piano.

 Feedback is welcome

-We have the ambition to make it the most useful virtual piano keyboard online simulator in the world so we need to know what exactly our users expect when they play it.
+I have the ambition to make it the most useful virtual piano online simulator in the world so I need to know what exactly my users expect when they play it.
 Please feel free to write any comments and remarks by using the email address displayed on the Apronus.com homepage.